-- Ensure that your orders have a high fulfillment rate and get send out on time.
+- Ensure that your orders have a high fulfillment rate and get sent out on time.
 This improves your seller quality score on the marketplaces which directly translates to visibility and sales.
 Like a free marketing boost.
-And your customers will thank it as well, studies shown that smooth and on time fulfillment is one of the biggest drivers of customer loyalty in E-Commerce.
+And your customers will thank it as well, studies have shown that smooth and on-time fulfillment is one of the biggest drivers of customer loyalty in E-Commerce.

-- With Locad's control centre you are always up to date about your inventory and stock movements, and you can easily filter products that need reordering or do not move.
+- With LOCAD's control center you are always up to date about your inventory and stock movements, and you can easily filter products that need reordering or do not move.

 Keep it Simple